 In 1965 four Mueller-designed ski lifts were installed on Whistler Mountain: the four-person gondola, the double chairlift that would become known as the Red Chair and two T-bars.
 Mueller travelled to Whistler to oversee the construction and testing of the lifts and to conduct training sessions with lift staff.
 GLC workers were also sent to Switzerland to be trained on the operation and maintenance of the lifts at the GMD Mueller factory.
 Mueller was present for for the official opening of the lifts on January 15, 1966.

 Whistler Mountain was equipped exclusively with Mueller lifts for only two years.
 In 1967 the Blue Chair was designed and installed by Murray-Latta Machine Co.
 Ltd., a Vancouver-based company.
-The original gondola and Red Chair were retire in 1992, but both can still be found here at the museum, a lasting legacy of the designs of Gerhard Mueller.
+The original gondola and Red Chair were retired in 1992, but both can still be found here at the museum, a lasting legacy of the designs of Gerhard Mueller.